 For full details of courses available, entry requirements, tuition fees and how to apply, please visit the University-wide information on Study Abroad.

 There is also the option to return to Edinburgh after graduating from your first degree.
 We offer a 4 year Graduate Entry Programme (GEP) leading to a Bachelor of Veterinary Medicine and Surgery (BVM&S).
 This is equivalent to a Doctor of Veterinary Medicine (DVM) and accredited world-wide, allowing our graduates to practice in the UK, the rest of Europe, North America, South Africa, Australasia and beyond.

 For a GEP application, we will consider a good GPA of 3.4 or above on a 4 point scale (equivalent to a 2.1 Honours degree) in your first Undergraduate degree, with good grades in the following subject areas:

 In addition, the following subject areas would strengthen a GEP application:

-If you have any questions about your Study Abroad application please contact us.
+If you have any questions about your Study Abroad application or about continuing your studies with us, please contact us.